 If your older adult must have a specific drug, you can ask the insurance company for a formulary exception.

-That means they’ll cover that medication for your senior as a special exception.
+That means they’ll cover that medication for your loved one as a notable exception.

 A formulary exception may be granted if the doctor provides a written statement saying that the drug is medically necessary for your older adult’s health.